-• Grade Level: 11-12

-- Credits: 1 credits per semester, 2 credits maximum. - Counts as directed elective or elective for all diplomas.
+- Grade Level: 11-12 - Credits: 1 credits per semester, 2 credits maximum. - Counts as directed elective or elective for all diplomas.

-HUMAN & SOCIAL SERVICES II (Family / Community Health) COURSE #546203/546233
+HUMAN SERVICES CAPSTONE (Family / Community Health) COURSE #724102/724122

 Human and Social Services I is an introductory and exploratory course for students interested in careers in human and community services and other helping professions.
 Areas of exploration include family and social services, youth development, and adult and elder care, and other for-profit and nonprofit services.
 In this course students will intern at local agencies in our community.
 The students will meet with the instructor every other week during these two periods.
 Most of the assignments will be through google classroom.
 This program will be limited to 12 students and selection will be based on an application/interview process.
 These students will be leaving the high school during 6th and 7th period and will need to provide their own transportation.
+Must be taken with Relationships & Emotions.